Oliver Korte: Life

 Born in Hamburg, Korte studied musical composition, music theory and musicology in Hamburg, Vienna and Berlin.
 Important impulses were also given to him by private composition studies with Gösta Neuwirth.
 His compositions have been awarded several composition prizes and scholarships.
-In 2002 he received his doctorate at the Technical University of Berlin with a thesis on the Ecclesiastical Action of Bernd Alois Zimmermann.
+In 2002 he received his doctorate at Technische Universität Berlin with a thesis on the Ecclesiastical Action of Bernd Alois Zimmermann.
 After teaching positions at the Hochschule für Musik "Hanns Eisler" and at the Hochschule für Musik und Theater Rostock as well as a position as research assistant at the Universität der Künste Berlin he was appointed professor for music theory and ear training at the Musikhochschule Lübeck in autumn 2006.
 He is co-founder of the Society for Music Theory (GMTH) and editor of the Schriften der Musikhochschule Lübeck.
 In the winter semester 2017/18 he also taught as a visiting professor at the Johannes Gutenberg-University Mainz.